google-site-verification: google596e44881695a74e.html

 Do you keep the documentation on a computer file.

 USB memory sticks are used regularly to back up the files.
-I will email you a pdf copy of the documentation for your perusal and records.
+I will email you and your letting agent if applicable a pdf copy of the documentation for your perusal and records.

-You can inform them that you want to use another contractor that suits you, and they will allow it.
+Not really you can inform them that you want to use another contractor that suits you just as long as you keep them updated.

-Mainly I organise access with the tenant or utilise the keysafe box .But can inform the letting agent if required.
+Basically both as I can organise access with the tenant or utilise the key safe box.
+Keeping the letting agent informed is a must.

-Do you also copy them in with documentation.
+Do you also copy the letting agent in with documentation.

 Exclusions to risk assessment PAT intervals

-Short Term Lets (SLT) & House of multiple occupancy (HMO) are by City of Edinburgh Council requires annual testing for these properties.
+Short Term Lets (SLT) & House of Multiple Occupancy (HMO) are by City of Edinburgh Council requires annual or yearly testing for these types of properties.